yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 * Blog posts will be written in Markdown
 * NPM will install some Grunt tasks, and a few other helpers for two custom tasks we'll give the user:
   * `grunt build` - creates a "wordmap" of keywords from each blog post
-  * `grunt serve` - watches for changes to the Markdown, re-builds the project
+  * `grunt server` - watches for changes to the Markdown, re-builds the project
 * Bower will fetch two run-time dependencies:
   * [Showdown](https://github.com/coreyti/showdown) - translates Markdown into HTML
   * [Showup](https://github.com/stephenplusplus/showup) - a library written for the purposes of this generator